garrandall/popular-music-data/tracks/freak-like-me-adina-howard.md

 I need a roughneck brother
 That can satisfy me just for me
 If you are that kind of man
-'cuz i'm that kind of girl
+'cuz I'm that kind of girl
 I got a freaky secret,everybody sing
 'cause we don't give a damn about a thing